digitalocean/Kubernetes-Starter-Kit-Developers/06-kubernetes-sealed-secrets/external-secrets-operator.md

 2. [Helm](https://www.helm.sh), for installing the `Loki` stack chart.
 3. [Kubectl](https://kubernetes.io/docs/tasks/tools), for `Kubernetes` interaction.
 4. A text editor with `YAML` lint support, for example: [Visual Studio Code](https://code.visualstudio.com).
 5. Vault sever installed on a DO Droplet as explained in this [article](https://www.digitalocean.com/community/tutorials/how-to-build-a-hashicorp-vault-server-using-packer-and-terraform-on-digitalocean).
+Please install the Vault sever on the same VPC Network as the Kubernetes droplet for easier access via private address.

 **Note:**
 Please make sure that you replace the vault version in the packer `template.json` from 1.8.4 to 1.11.3.
 That is specified in the `provisioner` block on line 16.